 What you'll love about the recipe

-- Gluten free, dairy free, egg free and vegan (use maple syrup)
+- Gluten-free, dairy free, egg free and vegan (use maple syrup).
+These healthy brownies are flourless

 - Naturally sweetened and low in added sugar

-- Ideal as a snack, dessert or healthy lunchbox treat
+- Enjoy these delicious adzuki bean brownies as a snack, dessert or healthy lunchbox treat

 Healthy adzuki bean brownies

-If you think about it, maybe it’s not such a surprise to find beans in a baked sweet treat.
-In Asia there is a tradition of red bean desserts and pastry fillings (sweet bean paste).
-And beans can also be ground into flour for use in baked goods.
+If you think about it, it’s not such a surprise to find beans in a baked sweet treat.
+In Asia, there is a tradition of red bean desserts and pastry fillings (sweet bean paste).
+Beans are also ground into flour for use in baked goods.

 Cocoa is also good for your health.
-In fact it was originally used as a health ingredient when it was first brought over to Europe.
+It was originally used as a health ingredient when it was first brought over to Europe.
 It is rich in polyphenols and flavanols which have numerous health benefits.
-If you want to read more about the health benefits of cocoa, click here.
-Another healthy treat you might like with cocoa is these cocoa dusted almonds.

-Or, for another healthy chocolate recipe with a clever twist, why not try this healthy avocado mousse?
+For another healthy chocolate recipe with a clever twist, why not try this healthy avocado mousse ?

 Ingredients

-Conveniently, this adzuki bean brownie recipe uses a whole 400g can of beans (235g drained weight).
-If you prefer, you could use dried beans that you have cooked yourself - but note that you'll need to weigh out 235g of the beans when they are cooked rather than raw.
+Adzuki bean brownies use a whole 400g can of beans (235g drained weight).
+If you prefer, you could use dried beans that you have cooked yourself - but note that you'll need 235g of cooked beans, not raw weight.

-If you prefer, you could make these healthy brownies with another type of beans - either black beans or haricot beans would be fine, although they are slightly less sweet than red beans.
-Either way, you'll still end up with a rich dark chocolate colour due to the cocoa content.
+If you prefer, make this flourless healthy brownie recipe with another type of beans - either black beans or haricot beans would be fine, although they are slightly less sweet than red beans.
+You'll still end up with a rich dark chocolate colour due to the cocoa content.

-You'll also need some olive oil - or you can use coconut oil instead, and a small amount of baking powder to give the brownies a little bit of rise.
+You'll also need olive oil - or use coconut oil instead, and a small amount of baking powder to give the brownies a little bit of rise.

 How to make adzuki bean chocolate brownies